 WHO: Number of COVID-19 deaths worldwide decreased by 39 percent in four weeks

-Globally, nearly 3.6 million new cases and over 25,000 deaths were reported in the last 28 days (27 February to 26 March 2023), a decrease of 27% and 39%, respectively, compared to the previous 28 days.
-Despite this overall downward trend, it is important to note that several countries have recently reported significant increases in cases.
-As of 26 March 2023, over 761 million confirmed cases and over 6.8 million deaths have been reported globally, according to the World Health Organization (WHO).
+Globally, nearly 2 million new cases and over 12 000 deaths were reported in the last 28 days (1 to 28 May 2023), a decrease of 30% and 39%, respectively, compared to the previous 28 days, according to the World Health Organization (WHO).

-“Current trends in reported COVID-19 cases are underestimates of the true number of global infections and reinfections as shown by prevalence surveys.
-This is partly due to the reductions in testing and delays in reporting in many countries.
-Data presented in this report may be incomplete and should therefore be interpreted with caution.
+Reported COVID-19 cases are underestimates of infection rates, largely due to the reductions in testing globally, and potential delays in reporting.
+Data presented in this report are therefore incomplete and should be interpreted in light of changes in testing and surveillance.
 Additionally, data from previous weeks are continuously being updated to incorporate retrospective changes in reported COVID-19 cases and deaths made by countries.

-At the regional level, the number of newly reported 28-day cases decreased or remained stable across four of the six WHO regions: the Western Pacific Region (-49%), the Region of the Americas (-29%), the African Region (-10%), and the European Region (-1%); while case increased in two WHO regions: the Eastern Mediterranean Region (+142%), and the South-East Asia Region (+152%).
-The number of newly reported 28-day deaths decreased across five regions: the Western Pacific Region (-72%), the African Region (-43%), the Region of the Americas (-38%), the European Region (-7%), and the South-East Asia Region (-6%); while deaths increased in the Eastern Mediterranean Region (+95%).
+At the regional level, the number of newly reported 28-day cases decreased across four of the six WHO regions: the South-East Asia Region (-66%), the Eastern Mediterranean Region (-52%), the European Region (-48%), and the Region of the Americas (-44%); while case numbers increased or remained stable in two WHO regions, the Western Pacific Region (+10%) and the African Region (+3%).
+The number of newly reported 28-day deaths decreased or remained stable across six regions: the Eastern Mediterranean Region (-74%), the European Region (-50%), the Region of the Americas (-33%), the Western Pacific Region (-15%), the African Region (-11%), and the South-East Asia Region (-4%).